Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

+For ULDM, the fluctuating piece of the gravitational potential $\psi$ behaves (at leading order in $\sigma_0\approx 10^{-3}$, with corrections scaling as $\sigma_0^2$) as\footnote{As shown in Ref.~\cite{Kim:2023pkx}, the gravitational potential has also support at much lower frequencies, where it can be described as a stochastic background.
+We will study the influence of these fluctuations elsewhere.}

-where $\rho_{\rm DM}$ is the dark matter energy density.\footnote{Technically, the interference of the different classical waves that comprise the ULDM imply that the local density has a degree of randomness over this value \citep{Foster:2017hbq}.
-We will assume that the DM density in the Solar System is 1/2 of the averaged one to provide our estimates.} This immediately allows one to use the bounds on $y_2^{\scriptscriptstyle\mathrm{GW}}(t)$ to constrain the mass of dark matter candidates.
-Given the lack of polarization and directional dependence, an extra factor of $\sqrt{15}$ appears when comparing the bounds on rms of $h(t)$ vs $\psi(t)$ \citep{2017PhRvL.118z1102B}.
+where $\rho_{\scriptscriptstyle\rm DM}$ is the dark matter energy density and $\alpha_0$ is a random phase.
+This immediately allows one to use the bounds on $y_2^{\scriptscriptstyle\mathrm{GW}}(t)$ to constrain the mass of dark matter candidates (it is enough to use \eqref{eq:fshiftDM} in \eqref{eq:Doppler1}, and connect it to \eqref{eq:y2}).
+To find the precise bound, it is important to realise that from the lack of polarization and directional dependence, a factor of $\sqrt{15}$ appears when comparing the bounds on rms of $h(t)$ vs $\psi(t)$~\citep{2017PhRvL.118z1102B} (see also Ref.~\cite{Khmelnitsky:2013lxt} for the comparison of these two quantities in the case of pulsar timing).